Bose-Einstein Condensation, Fluctuations and Spontaneous Symmetry Breaking: CONCLUDING REMARKS

 In conclusion, in this paper we have overturned the outlook on the ${\cal GCC}$, from culprit responsible of the failure of the GCE to most interesting manifestation of an underlying SSB pattern characterised by strong amplitude fluctuations and strong correlations.
 The proposed conceptual framework enhances the significance of the photon gas system as the experimental platform where to observe the distinctive features which make BEC based on the condensation of fluctuations different from BEC based on pure ordering, as realised in the cold atoms systems.
 It seems fitting to end up by saying that the remarkable accomplishment of BEC in GCE conditions lends support to the so-called {\it totalitarian principle}, according to which "everything not forbidden is compulsory" \cite{Murray,Kragh}.

 {\bf Acknowledgements.} Interesting conversations with Prof. Luca Salasnich, who participated to the early stage of this work, are gratefully acknowledged.
-A.S. acknowledges financial support from the MUR PRIN 2022 (project ''SNO-MINK'' no. 2022KWTEB7), which is funded by the European Union Next Generation EU, M4 C2 1.1 CUP B53C24006470006.
+AS acknowledges funding from the Italian Ministero dell'Universit\`a e della Ricerca under the programme PRIN 2022 (''reranking of the final lists''), number 2022KWTEB7, cup B53C24006470006.